LinkedIn Search And Discovery: A Complete Guide

 For example:

-When a video is aligned with a relevant topic cluster, LinkedIn gains additional context about who may find it valuable.
+When a video aligns with a relevant topic cluster, LinkedIn gains additional context about who may find that content valuable.

-This helps the platform recommend content to users who regularly engage with similar themes.
+This helps the platform recommend videos to users who consistently engage with similar professional themes.

-Hashtags alone do not guarantee reach, but when combined with strong relevance, quality engagement, and clear creator positioning, they can support wider topic-based discovery.
+Hashtags alone do not guarantee reach, but when combined with:

 5. Company Page and Sponsored Video Discovery